tsandl/fileos/README.md

 ## Fn directory filesytem

- the architecture of this file system is like the following picture.
+ the architecture of this file system is like the following picture.But i lack of group descriptors and Reserved GDT block.

  ![](/picture/architecture.png)